We like music, you like music, everybody likes music. But how do you play music on your Google Home?

-Of course, this being a Google device, YouTube Music is the default here, but you can also link up your Spotify (both Spotify Free and Spotify Premium), Deezer and Apple Music accounts, to tap into your library and make more personalised voice requests.
+Of course, this being a Google device, YouTube Music is the default here, but you can also link up your Spotify (both Spotify Free and Spotify Premium), Deezer (free and premium) and Apple Music accounts, to tap into your library and make more personalised voice requests.

 If your streaming music service of choice isn't listed, Amazon Music or Tidal, for example, you can always use Chromecast to cast music to your Google speaker from an Android smartphone.

 Once you've set up how you're going to listen to your music through the Google Home app, you're going to want to know how to control it.